 For more information on how PMR is calculated see Annex I.

-Plan 1 loans are charged interest at the rate of RPI (Regulation 21(1)).
-However, if the rate of RPI exceeds the Bank Base Rate plus 1% at any point during the AY then the interest charged on Plan 1 loans will be set at Bank Base Rate plus 1% ("the low interest cap") (Regulation 21(2)).
+Under Regulation 21(1) all Plan 1 loans are charged interest at the lower of the RPI rate or the Bank Base Rate plus 1% ("the low interest cap") (Regulation 21(2)).